qkzk/fm/development.md

 - [x] FIX: trash opened + alt-x doesn't clear the trash but deletes the element itself
 - [x] FIX: menu chmod crash as replace input by current mode
 - [x] FIX: InputHistory
-- [ ] BUG: resize change dual / preview

-  - first attempt didn't fix
-  - can't reproduce

-- [ ] Walkdir::new in tree building instead of exploring by hand
-  - require to rewrite everything just to avoid testing depth myself.
-    Little to gain except for speed, it _should_ be much faster
-- [ ] common trait to validate a data : input string, config, args...
 - [x] caching video previews
 - [x] Ensure the cache can be cleared with an arg and the path is created if needed.
 - [x] Case insensitive search